22 June 2022

 As nose augmentation is a medical procedure, it is best to discuss the options with your doctor before proceeding.

-One of my preferred brands for nose fillers is Restylane Lyft (formerly known as Restylane Perlane) because of its high G’.
+I prefer to use Restylane Lyft (formerly known as Restylane Perlane) or Juvederm Volux for nose fillers because of its high G’.
 What this means is that this particular nose filler is ‘harder’ and ‘firmer’ to retain the shape of the nose.

 Nose fillers are an excellent way to correct and improve the appearance of the nose, especially for patients with humps on their nose in 15 to 20 minutes.
 The most commonly used filler material is hyaluronic acid, which is a naturally occurring substance in our bodies.
 Hyaluronic acid fillers typically last for 6-9 months.
 Other types of filler materials that can be used include calcium hydroxylapatite (Radiesse).
 Nose fillers, when done by experienced doctors, are very natural looking and will not give a fake or “overfilled” appearance.

-Numbing cream is applied to the nose for 15 minutes before it is cleaned off.
-The filler is then injected into the specific part of the nose.
-There are 2 ways that the filler can be injected- either using a needle or a cannula.
+In my practice, I first numb the nose with numbing cream.
+I then inject the dermal filler into the nose bridge or tip.
+There are 2 ways that the filler that I inject the nose filler- with a needle or a cannula.
 I also use fillers that contain lignocaine, a local anaesthetic which numbs the injection so there is very little discomfort if at all.

 · Immediate results